xDrewZix/bookbot/README.md

 # bookbot
-Bookbot is my boot.dev git project
+Bookbot is my boot.dev git project.

+The bookbot counts how many words there in the file and then lists them in order of the count.